Mastering CSS Flexbox: A Comprehensive Guide for Modern Web Layouts

 17. CSS Flexbox and Accessibility: When using CSS Flexbox, it's important to consider accessibility by ensuring that content is presented in a logical and meaningful order for screen readers and other assistive technologies.

 18. Cross-Browser Compatibility: While CSS Flexbox is supported by most modern browsers, it's important to test your code in different browsers to ensure cross-browser compatibility.
 You may need to use vendor prefixes for certain CSS Flexbox properties in older browsers.
+This is one the major and mandatory CSS flexbox best practices.

 19. Debugging Flexbox Issues: When working with CSS Flexbox, it's important to understand how to debug layout issues.
 Common tools for debugging CSS Flexbox issues include the browser's dev tools, the flexboxfroggy game, and the flexplorer online tool.
+This is also one the major and mandatory CSS flexbox best practices.

 20. Flexbox and Responsive Design: CSS Flexbox can be used to create responsive designs that adapt to different screen sizes.
 By using percentage widths and heights, along with the flex-wrap property, you can create flexible layouts that adjust to different screen sizes without requiring media queries.